MStreet3/depinject/README.md

 We can see that now we are defining our `heartbeat` channel "just in time" to use the actual channel.
 At this point we have resolved our need to decouple the `worker` method from an internal time duration for testing and made a helper function to handle `heartbeat` generation.

 However, because we provide a default `heartbeat` channel if `nil` is passed to the constructor, there is still a default internal time duration.
 We would like a scalable way to expose this internal value.
-Also, we need to address the ergonomics of the constructor, it is a bit strange of a coding UX to pass a `nil` channel to get default behavior:
+Also, since we have made `randIntStream` private, we need to address the ergonomics of the constructor, as it is a bit strange of a coding UX to pass a `nil` channel to get default behavior:

 ```go
 // passing nil to get a default heartbeat shows the strange UX of the current constructor